GirambQuamb/Archipelago-Pretty-Progress/README.md

 # Pretty Progress
-Connects to an Archipelago Multiworld Tracker and displays a progress bar in a transparent window.
+Connects to an Archipelago Multiworld Room and displays a progress bar in a transparent window.
 Intended for streamers.

 ![Pretty Progress window displaying a progress bar indicating 112/386 completed checks.](images/image_1.png)